 4 If a pupil fails, without good reason, to meet any exam requirement for a syllabus, the fee can be recovered from the pupil’s parents.

-Support for Parents: each academy will inform parents on low incomes and those in receipt of the benefits listed in para 10.1 of the support available to them when being asked for contributions towards the cost of school visits.
+Support for Parents: each academy will inform parents on low incomes and those in receipt of the benefits listed in para 10.1 of the support available to them, including the Little Acts of Kindness Fund, when being asked for contributions towards the cost of school visits.

 Voluntary Contributions